You mean Meteorology?

 The atmosphere is governed by nothing but the laws of physics,

-and you need physical instrumentation to measure atmospheric conditions,
+and you need physical instrumentation to measure atmospheric conditions, especially at altitudes above fractions of a picoparsec that one cannot easily access from the ground.

 And it's not just thermodynamics and hydrodynamics (well, aerodynamics), it also requires